 Every website needs photos!
 Well, almost every website.
 Craigslist may be the exception that proves the rule.
 But in general, to keep your website from looking humdrum, you need some high-quality engaging photos!

-Nothing will set your website apart quite like high-quality engaging photos.
-The photos on your website are often what people will notice first when visiting your website.
-They help set the mood, let your visitors know what to expect, simply add some visual interest to complement your content.
+The photos are often what people will notice first when visiting your website.
+They help set the mood, let your visitors know what to expect, and simply add some visual interest to complement your content.
 But not everyone has the resources, whether that’s time, money, or equipment, to create their own photos.
 That’s where stock photos can come in handy.

 Not all stock photos are created equal.
-There is a big variety in quality and selection, and some stock photo websites may not be a good fit for everyone.
-Here is a selection of stock photo websites, split up into several different categories, that may help you on your journey to find the perfect photos for your website.
+There is a wide variety in quality and selection, and some stock photo websites may not be a good fit for everyone.

-You know what they say about free, right?
-You get what you pay for.
-These options can be a bit hit-or-miss, but if you are creative enough with your keyword searches, you may find a diamond in the rough.
+Pexels is my favorite free stock photos website.
+But you know what they say about free, right?
+I do find it takes a much longer time to find an appropriate photo on the free websites.
+But if you are creative enough with your keyword searches, you may find a diamond in the rough.

 And remember, although there are tons of awesome stock resources out there, there is no real substitute for having a professional photographer take unique photos for your business or nonprofit.